danahynes/KillSwitch/README.md

 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX\
 THIS DOES NOT WORK - NEED TO PROGRAM ATTINY BEFORE FIRST USE\
 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX\
 To install the firmware for the first time, you do not need a programmer, use the settings menu on the Pi.
-Open a terminal and type "killswitch-settings.py".
+Open a terminal and type "killswitch-settings.sh".
 Then use the "Update" menu item.
 This will install/update the firmware on your device and the software on your Pi, if necessary.
 For this step you should attach the KillSwitch to your Pi, **but plug the power cord into the Pi, not the KillSwitch.** Since the KillSwitch has no firmware, it cannot control the power to the Pi.
-So you need to the power the Pi as it would be without the KillSwitch, and treat the KillSwitch as an add-on or shield.
+So you need to power the Pi as it would be without the KillSwitch, and treat the KillSwitch as an add-on or shield.
 Once the firmware is installed, you can use the KillSwitch as it is intended.

 ## First use
 To set up your KillSwitch for the first time, follow these steps: